etiennemunnich/s3bro/README.rst

 Details
 ^^^^^^^^^^^^^^^^^^

-* it only print defailt for unencrypted keys.
+* it only print details for unencrypted keys.
 If you to check all the keys encryption status, run --log-level WARNING